dask/dask-kubernetes/doc/source/index.rst

 Daskernetes
 ===========

-Daskernetes deploys Dask workers on Kubernetes clusters
+Daskernetes deploys Dask workers on Kubernetes clusters using native Kubernetes APIs.
+It is designed to dynamically launch short-lived deployments of workers during the lifetime of a Python process.

 Install
 -------